coursinhill/fcc-seu-server-updater-onbase-cli/README.md

 Options:
-  -i, --id (REQUIRED)        The Managed Component ID of the desired Application -t, --tempPath (REQUIRED)  The temp directory for Backups -?, -h, --help             Show help and usage information
+  -i, --id (REQUIRED)        The Managed Component ID of the desired Application -t, --tempPath (REQUIRED)  The temp directory for Backups -s, --salt                 A secret value used to generate and validate the checksum for the backup package -?, -h, --help             Show help and usage information
 ```